mindspore-ai/docs/docs/lite/docs/source_en/infer/runtime_cpp.md

 >
 >   The attribute `SetDeviceID` only valid for TensorRT, used to specify the NVIDIA device ID.

-### Configuring the NPU Backend
+### Configuring the Kirin NPU Backend

-If the backend to be executed is NPUs, you need to set [KirinNPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_KirinNPUDeviceInfo.html#class-kirinnpudeviceinfo) as the first choice.
+If the backend to be executed is Kirin NPU, you need to set [KirinNPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_KirinNPUDeviceInfo.html#class-kirinnpudeviceinfo) as the first choice.
 It is suggested to set [CPUDeviceInfo](https://www.mindspore.cn/lite/api/en/master/generate/classmindspore_CPUDeviceInfo.html#class-cpudeviceinfo) as the second choice, to ensure model inference.
-Use `SetFrequency` to set npu frequency.
+Use `SetFrequency` to set Kirin NPU frequency.

-The following sample code from [main.cc](https://gitee.com/mindspore/mindspore-lite/blob/master/mindspore-lite/examples/runtime_cpp/main.cc#L127) shows how to create the CPU and NPU heterogeneous inference backend and set the NPU frequency to 3.
+The following sample code from [main.cc](https://gitee.com/mindspore/mindspore-lite/blob/master/mindspore-lite/examples/runtime_cpp/main.cc#L127) shows how to create the CPU and Kirin NPU heterogeneous inference backend and set the Kirin NPU frequency to 3.
 It can be set to 1 (low power consumption), 2 (balanced), 3 (high performance), 4 (extreme performance).

 ```cpp
 auto context = std::make_shared<mindspore::Context>();